-2. Portions of underground water mains serving sprinkler systems that are designed and installed in accordance with Section 903.3.1.2 and are less than four inches (100 mm) in nominal diameter.
+2. Portions of underground water mains serving sprinkler systems that are designed and installed in accordance with Section 903.3.1.2 and are less than 4 inches (100 mm) in nominal diameter.

-904.1.1 Certification of personnel for alternative fire-extinguishing equipment.
+- 904.1.1 Certification of service personnel for fire-extinguishing equipment.
+Service personnel performing system design, installation or conducting system maintenance or testing on automatic fire-extinguishing systems, other than automatic sprinkler systems, shall possess the appropriate ICC/NAFED certification. - 904.1.1.1 Preengineered kitchen fire-extinguishing systems.
+A current ICC/NAFED certification for preengineered kitchen fire-extinguishing systems is required when performing design, installation, inspection/testing or maintenance on kitchen suppression systems. - 904.1.1.2 Engineered fire suppression systems.
+A current ICC/NAFED certification for engineered fire suppression systems is required when performing design, installation, inspection/testing or maintenance on kitchen suppression systems. - 904.1.1.3 Preengineered industrial fire-extinguishing system.
+A current ICC/NAFED certification for preengineered industrial fire-extinguishing system is required when performing design, installation, inspection/testing or maintenance on kitchen suppression systems. - 904.1.1 (effective July 1, 2024) Certification of personnel for alternative fire-extinguishing equipment.
 Personnel performing system design, installation, maintenance, programming or testing on automatic fire-extinguishing systems, other than automatic sprinkler systems, shall possess the appropriate National Institute for Certification in Engineering Technologies (NICET) Special Hazards Suppression Systems certification.

-EXCEPTION: A current ICC/NAFED certification for pre-engineered kitchen fire extinguishing system technician is allowed in lieu of NICET Level II or higher in Special Hazards Suppression Systems for the design, installation, inspection/testing or maintenance on pre-engineered kitchen suppression systems.
+EXCEPTION: A current ICC/NAFED certification for pre-engineered kitchen fire extinguishing system technician is allowed in lieu of NICET Level II or higher in Special Hazards Suppression Systems for the design, installation, inspection/testing or maintenance on pre-engineered kitchen suppression systems. - 904.1.1.1 (effective July 1, 2024) Design.

-904.1.1.1 Design.
 All construction documents shall be reviewed by a NICET Level III in special hazard suppression systems or a licensed professional engineer (PE) in the state of Washington prior to being submitted for permitting.
-The reviewing professional shall submit a stamped, signed, and dated letter; or a verification method approved by the fire code official indicating the system has been reviewed and meets or exceeds the design requirements of the state of Washington and the local jurisdiction.
+The reviewing professional shall submit a stamped, signed, and dated letter; or a verification method approved by the fire code official indicating the system has been reviewed and meets or exceeds the design requirements of the state of Washington and the local jurisdiction. - 904.1.1.2 (effective July 1, 2024) Installation.

-904.1.1.2 Installation.
 Installation not defined as "electrical construction trade" by chapter 19.28 RCW or "Fire Protection Sprinkler Fitting" by chapter 18.270 RCW, shall be completed by or directly supervised by a NICET Level II or higher in special hazards suppression systems.
-Supervision shall consist of a person being on the same job site and under the control of a NICET Level II or higher in special hazards suppression systems.
+Supervision shall consist of a person being on the same job site and under the control of a NICET Level II or higher in special hazards suppression systems. - 904.1.1.3 (effective July 1, 2024) Testing/maintenance.

-904.1.1.3 Testing/maintenance.
 Inspection, testing, commissioning, maintenance, and programming not defined as "electrical construction trade" by chapter 19.28 RCW or "Fire Protection Sprinkler Fitting" by chapter 18.270 RCW, shall be completed by a NICET Level II or higher in special hazards suppression systems.